Liyan06/Liyan06.github.io/index.md

 My research mainly focuses on the automatic evaluation of LLMs (especially on hallucination evaluation) and I recently work on post-training in general, with a focus on improving reasoning ability of LLMs via SFT and RL methods.

-I'm having a research internship at [Bespoke Labs](https://bespokelabs.ai) (startup).
+I had a research internship at [Bespoke Labs](https://bespokelabs.ai) (startup) 2024-2025.
 Check out our SOTA fact-checking model [
 Bespoke-MiniCheck-7B](https://huggingface.co/bespokelabs/Bespoke-MiniCheck-7B) on the [LLM-AggreFact leaderboard](https://llm-aggrefact.github.io) across 11 hulluciantion detection datasets and the real-time [demo](https://playground.bespokelabs.ai) based on my [MiniCheck paper](https://arxiv.org/pdf/2404.10774).

 ---